jjmontesl/cubesviewer/doc/guide/cubesviewer-maps.md

 cv-geo-source | Define how the data in the dimension will be mapped to map features.
-Possible values are 'ref'. cv-geo-ref-layer | (When using 'ref' as source) Name of the layer with the geographic features to use for representation. cv-geo-ref-model-attribute | (When using 'ref' as source) Dimension attribute which value will be searched along map features (must be one of the level attributes). cv-geo-ref-layer-attribute | (When using 'ref' as source) Map feature metadata key to use when matching dimension values. cv-geo-map-layers | Array of layer definitions.
+Possible values are 'ref'. cv-geo-ref-layer | (When using 'ref' as source) Name of the layer with the geographic features to use for representation. cv-geo-ref-model-attribute | (When using 'ref' as source) Dimension attribute which value will be searched along map features (must be one of the level attributes). cv-geo-ref-feature-attribute | (When using 'ref' as source) Map feature metadata key to use when matching dimension values. cv-geo-map-layers | Array of layer definitions.
 See the *Layers* section below.

 Layers